ebagdasa/multimodal_injection/README.md

 4. Download model weights for <span style="color: orange;">LLaVA</span>

-   Please refer to this [link](https://github.com/haotian-liu/LLaVA/tree/main#llava-weights) from [<span style="color: orange;">LLaVA</span>](https://github.com/haotian-liu/LLaVA) repository to download the model weights and save it to the models folder.
+   Please refer to this [link](https://github.com/haotian-liu/LLaVA/tree/main#llava-weights) from [LLaVA](https://github.com/haotian-liu/LLaVA) repository to download the model weights and save it to the models folder.

    We use LLaVA-7B weights in our experiments.

 5. Download model weights for <span style="color: green;">PandaGPT</span>

-   Please refer to this [link](https://github.com/yxuansu/PandaGPT#2-running-pandagpt-demo-back-to-top) from [<span style="color: green;">PandaGPT</span>](https://github.com/yxuansu/PandaGPT) repository to download the model weights and save it to the models folder.
+   Please refer to this [link](https://github.com/yxuansu/PandaGPT#2-running-pandagpt-demo-back-to-top) from [PandaGPT](https://github.com/yxuansu/PandaGPT) repository to download the model weights and save it to the models folder.

    We use pandagpt_7b_max_len_1024 weight in our experiments.